Hammerhead Karoo 2 Review

 - Even in low power mode and with the screen off, important notifications like directions do wake the unit up and display them to you

 - Overall ease of use

 - The battery life is only 12 hours when using all the features.
 It seems to drain at about a rate of 10% per hour.
-But in low power mode or less connections (disabling Bluetooth pairing with a smart phone, less ANT+ devices like power or heart rate), it goes much longer.
+But in low power mode or with fewer connections (disabling Bluetooth pairing with a smartphone, less ANT+ devices like power or heart rate), it goes much longer.